How It Works

-Jamie screens Kiki and identifies her health and social needs.
+Jamie screens Anna and identifies her health and social needs.

-Jamie uses Unite Us to gain digital consent and electronically refer Kiki to multiple community partners.
-Through the platform, she can seamlessly communicate with the other providers in real time and securely share Kiki’s information.
+Jamie uses Unite Us to gain digital consent and electronically refer Anna to multiple community partners.
+Through the platform, she can seamlessly communicate with the other providers in real time and securely share Anna’s information.

-Jamie and the rest of Kiki's care team receive real-time updates throughout her ongoing health journey.
+Jamie and the rest of Anna's care team receive real-time updates throughout her ongoing health journey.

 Build healthier communities with us.

 Once a network partner identifies a person’s social needs, they can instantly send a secure electronic referral to the most appropriate network partner(s) for that specific service.
 Partners involved in that person’s care will have visibility into whether or not the referral is accepted and once accepted, whether or not that person received the services and what happened as a result.
 Unite Us onboards and trains all partners who use the platform to ensure consistency, compliance, and accountability to the network.

 Network partners may include community-based organizations (CBOs), safety net health care providers, health systems, insurers, and other groups looking to better support people to achieve healthy outcomes.
 Network partners can choose to participate in whatever way works best for them and can change how they participate in the network over time.

 Network partners are connected to each other through Unite Us‘ shared technology platform.
 Unite Us’ intuitive platform supports meaningful collaboration, community-wide care coordination, and secure, bidirectional data sharing.